ajmalhasan/file-format-management/README.md

 User will also have to select file format type of his choice from another the combo box.

-After the above search criteria is submitted, a download link will be showen.
+After the above search criteria is submitted, a download link will be shown.
 Upon clicking that link a report can be downloaded.

 ## Contributors
 Ajmal Hasan